BorgwardtLab/graph-kernels/README.md

 * `kernel_name`: a string to specify a kernel (see the list below)
 * `K`: the full kernel matrix will be returned here

-### From terminal
+### In terminal
-To try the code, we also provide the test code "graphKernels_test.h", which includes input and output interface for graph files, and a graph database "mutag".
+To try the code, we also provide a graph benchmark dataset "mutag" and the test code "graphKernels_test.cc", which includes input and output interface for graph files.

 For example:
 ```
 $ make
-$ ./gkernel -i graphs/mutag.list -g graphs/mutag/ -k kR -p 1,2,1 -o mutag_kR.kernel
+$ ./gkernel -i graphs/mutag.list -g graphs/mutag/ -k kR -p 1,2,1 -o mutag.kernel
->> Reading files ... end
+> Reading files ... end
->> Information:
+> Information:
   Kernel:    k-step random walk kernel
-   Parameter: k = 2, lambda = (1, 2, 1)
+  Parameter: k = 3, lambda = (1, 2, 1)
   Number of graphs: 188
   The average number of vertices: 17.9309
   The maximum number of vertices: 28
   The average number of edges:    19.7926
   The maximum number of edges:    33
->> Computing the kernel matrix ... end
+> Computing the kernel matrix ... end
-   Runtime for the kernel matrix computation: 2.89738 (sec.)
+  Runtime for the kernel matrix computation: 2.9501 (sec.)
->> Writing the kernel matrix to "mutag_kR.kernel" ... end
+> Writing the kernel matrix to "mutag.kernel" ... end
-$ ./gkernel -i graphs/mutag.list -g graphs/mutag/ -k WL -p 5 -o mutag_WL.kernel
+$ ./gkernel -i graphs/mutag.list -g graphs/mutag/ -k WL -p 5 -o mutag.kernel
->> Reading files ... end
+> Reading files ... end
->> Information:
+> Information:
   Kernel:    Weisfeiler-Lehman kernel
   Parameter: h = 5
   Number of graphs: 188
   The average number of vertices: 17.9309
   The maximum number of vertices: 28
   The average number of edges:    19.7926
   The maximum number of edges:    33
->> Computing the kernel matrix ... end
+> Computing the kernel matrix ... end
-   Runtime for the kernel matrix computation: 0.008043 (sec.)
+  Runtime for the kernel matrix computation: 0.00567007 (sec.)
->> Writing the kernel matrix to "mutag_WL.kernel" ... end
+> Writing the kernel matrix to "mutag.kernel" ... end
 ```
-In compilation, please edit paths in the "Makefile" according to the location of Eigen and igraph libraries in your environment.
+To compile the program, please edit paths in the "Makefile" according to the location of Eigen and igraph libraries in your environment.

-#### Argument list
+#### Command-line arguments

-  `-i <input_file_list>` : A file describing graph file names
+  `-i <input_file_list>` : A file describing the list of graph file names
   `-i <input_file_path>` : A path to the directory of graph files (the GraphML format is supported)
   `-k <kernel_name>` : The abbreviated kernel name (see the list below)
-  `-p <parameter>` : Parameter(s) (if there are more than two, they should be comma-separated)
+  `-p <parameter>` : Parameter(s) in a kernel (if there are more than two, they should be comma-separated)
   `-o <output_file>` : Output file of the full kernel matrix

 ## List of graph kernels
-The following graph kernels are implemented:
+The following graph kernels are supported:
 The second column (Abbrev.) is used for the third argument of `graphKernelMatrix`.

 Kernels                                            | Abbrev. | Parameter